poetteacherperformerscientistecologistwarpoet - home

 SITE-SPECIFIC WORK

-Mario is a leading exponent for site-specific poetry and has devised a number of successful residencies involving public art, including a Year-of-the-Artist scheme which led to the poetry collection The Stamina of Sheep and the accompanying schools Poetry Study Pack in Essex and Havering.
+Mario is a leading exponent of site-specific poetry and has devised a number of successful residencies involving public art, including a Year-of-the-Artist scheme, which led to the poetry collection The Stamina of Sheep and its accompanying schools Poetry Study Pack in Essex and Havering.

-In 2006 Mario published Fearnought: Poems for Southwell Workhouse following his unique residency at the best-preserved workhouse in Britain.
-Visitors can see his poems on display at the Workhouse, and there is an exciting Activity Sheet for creative writers and schools which he also produced.
+In 2006, Mario published Fearnought: Poems for Southwell Workhouse following his unique residency at the best-preserved workhouse in Britain.
+Visitors saw his poems on display at the Workhouse, and there was an exciting Activity Sheet for creative writers and schools, which he also produced.

-For the 2012 Olympics, Mario was commissioned to write the script for a major poetry installation/ 3D soundscape spanning the Thames (Millennium Bridge).
+For the 2012 Olympics, Mario was commissioned to write the script for a historic poetry installation/ 3D soundscape spanning the Thames (Millennium Bridge), with an estimated 4 million listeners.

 PUBLICATIONS